The Ultimate Seller's Guide To Ebay, Amazon, and Etsy Packaging!

 • Corrugated Boxes – The most popular and preferred way to bundle multiple products together.
 Corrugated boxes can be printed on to increase company branding and advertising.

-The main drawback of corrugated boxes are costs.
-Purchasing enough boxes to accommodate a variety of complimentary products can be costly.
+The main drawback of corrugated boxes are the costs.
+Purchasing enough boxes to accommodate a variety of complementary products can be costly.
 Boxes too large do not offer the best presentation and can cause damage in shipping without proper void-fill.

 • Strapping – Aside from corrugated boxes, strapping is one of the most common ways to bundle one or more products.
 We recommend checking UPS strapping guidelines before sending strapped products.
 FedEx and USPS do not allow exterior strapping.

 • Shrink Wrapping – An excellent option for bundling multiple products together.
 Bundling multiple products together with shrink wrap saves on shipping costs and presents a professional looking package upon arrival to the customer.
 Shrink wrapping is accepted by FedEx, UPS, and USPS as long as the bundled boxes are uniform.

 The only drawback to using a shrink wrap as an exterior packaging is the risk of the shrink wrap tearing.
 It is very important to use shrink wrap that is strong enough to handle the transportation stress to a customer's location.

 We recommend nothing less than a 100 gauge shrink wrap thickness for polyolefin shrink wrap and up to a 2 mil polyethylene shrink wrap depending on the size and weight of the products being bundled together.

 • Tape – An affordable bundling option for lighter uniform products.
 Taping two or more boxes together does not offer the best presentation, but does get the job done.
 We recommend tape if there are no other options available.